HackYourFuture/Assignments/README.md

 *** Unit Test Error Report ***

-Command failed: npx jest H:/dev/hackyourfuture/temp/Assignments/.dist/1-JavaScript/Week2/unit-tests/ex1-giveCompliment.test.js --colors --noStackTrace
+Command failed: npx jest H:/dev/hackyourfuture/Assignments/.dist/1-JavaScript/Week2/unit-tests/ex1-giveCompliment.test.js --colors --noStackTrace --json
  FAIL  .dist/1-JavaScript/Week2/unit-tests/ex1-giveCompliment.test.js
   js-wk2-ex1-giveCompliment
-    √ should exist and be executable (2 ms)
+    ✅ should exist and be executable (2 ms)
-    × should have all TODO comments removed (1 ms)
+    ❌ should have all TODO comments removed (1 ms)
-    √ `giveCompliment` should not contain unneeded console.log calls (1 ms) × should take a single parameter (1 ms)
+    ✅ `giveCompliment` should not contain unneeded console.log calls ❌ should take a single parameter (1 ms)
-    √ should include a `compliments` array inside its function body (1 ms) × the `compliments` array should be initialized with 10 strings × should give a random compliment: You are `compliment`, `name`!
-(1 ms)
+    ✅ should include a `compliments` array inside its function body ❌ the `compliments` array should be initialized with 10 strings (1 ms) ❌ should give a random compliment: You are `compliment`, `name`!
+(2 ms)

   ● js-wk2-ex1-giveCompliment › should have all TODO comments removed